ManuelBuslon/find-test-names/README.md

 ## Debugging

-Run with the environment variable `DEBUG=find-test-names-tags` to see verbose logs
+Run with the environment variable `DEBUG=find-test-names-tags-mocha` to see verbose logs

 ## Small print